 Identify the roles and responsibilities of the communities along the route (if any).

-Identify the overall capital cost of the highway.

 Life of the project

-The developer will clearly describe the operational life of the highway and how this development fits with the overall goals, objectives and long term planning of the Government of the Northwest Territories (GNWT) for Territorial Highways.
+The developer will clearly describe the operational life of the highway and how this development fits with the overall goals, objectives and long term planning of the GNWT for territorial highways.
 In this discussion, the developer will include the following:

 Identify which government agencies or departments are responsible for the long term maintenance and operation of the highway;